thegrommet/productfeed/README.md

 *LinkShare*

-* Cookie tracking for LinkShare-referred customers, with order success pixel rendering so LinkShare can be credited with a referral.
+* Cookie tracking for LinkShare-referred customers, with order success pixel rendering so LinkShare can be credited with a referral
-* Order crediting exclusions by email and customer group.
+* Order crediting exclusions by email and customer group
-* Processing of refunded order, to get reimbursed from LinkShare for your refunds.
+* Processing of refunded orders, to get reimbursed from LinkShare for your refunds

 *Rakuten Marketplace*

-* Separate product and inventory feed
+* Separate product and inventory feeds

 Installation
 ------------